 At the end of the school year a Presentation Evening is held.
 Students present items and Academic Excellence, Endeavour and other awards are presented.
-Graduating students are acknowledged, as well as Kindy students.
+Graduating students are acknowledged, as well as Kindergarten students moving into Pre- Primary.

 VISITORS TO THE SCHOOL